stephanellis/nodemcu-mpy-fedora/README.md

 ### Start writing some python code on the NodeMCU
 * use screen to get at the REPL that's running on the chip:
-  * screen /dev/ttyUSB0 11500 or run the nodemcu_repl.sh scripts
+  * screen /dev/ttyUSB0 11500 or run the nodemcu_repl.sh script
 * in the screen session, use CTRL-a k to get out

 ### Copy a script to the NodeMCU to be run automatically